 For developing custom software we can take as an example the PoStep60 application.
 The driver has quite a range of parameters that can be set.
 You can choose between different modes of operation.
 Namely, specify micro-stepping, torque, and decay parameters, check for driver’s status, save settings to EEPROM, and so on.
 However, for some of them, we must write to the driver’s specific registers according to the chip datasheet.
 Please, be aware that writing a specific command can lead to sudden motor movement!

 Stepper motor controller IC link.

-Under downloads find PoStep60 user manual.
+Under downloads find the PoStep60 user manual.

 If you are interested in using Modbus read this blog.

 Please also check our latest blog posts and products.
 It can help you to improve your machines or get some ideas on how to even make them better.

 - CNC controller: Pokeys57CNC